learn-co-curriculum/phase-0-css-intro-lab/README.md

 <link rel="stylesheet" href="relative path to CSS file">
 ```

-Links to stylesheets should go at the end of the `<head>` section!
+Links to style sheets should go at the end of the `<head>` section!
 Make sure you
-provide a _relative_ path to the stylesheet.
+provide a _relative_ path to the style sheet.
 Hint: Open `index.html` in the browser.
 You can test whether your link is working or not by the color of your headline.
 If it's red, it's working!
 If it's black, keep going - you'll get it.

 ## Implement CSS Declarations